Friday 19 April 2024

 Since the last newsletter, I've completed...

-- (bottom) a second MOON painting (watercolour pencils, acrylics, Inktense pencils, Posca paint pens on 9x12 mixed media paper) based on a process by Whitney Freya
+(top L-R) Watercolour play (on 9x12 mixed media paper), second BODY painting (watercolour pencils, acrylics, Inktense pencils, Posca paint pens on 9x12 mixed media paper) inspired by a process by Whitney Freya

 UFO (UnFinished Object) Update: